Iosevka-Mayukai/Iosevka-Mayukai/README.md

 Iosevka Mayukai Serif is variant with combination of Iosevka SS09 (Source Code Pro), Iosevka SS12 (Ubuntu Mono), Iosevka SS14 (Jetbrains Mono), and Hack Font Style.
 Iosevka Mayukai Codepro is variant with combination from Iosevka SS15 (IBM Plex Mono) and Iosevka SS16 (PT Mono).

+Iosevka Mayukai Monolite is variant from combination of Iosevka SS16 (PT Mono) with Iosevka SS05 (Fira Mono) with complete ligature support.

 Each variant have ligature support, and also patched with Glyph from [Nerd Font Tools by Ryanoasis](https://github.com/ryanoasis/nerd-fonts).
 These variant are Suitable for IDE, text editor, Vim, Emacs, terminal theme with powerline and glyph icons, such as OhMyZSH Powerlevel10K, Starship, Spaceship, and many more.

 Webfont type is available in each variant.
 Can be used for styling web apps font.